MicrosoftDocs/connected-spaces/articles/web-app-navigation.md

+---
+author: lkbryant-MSFT
+description: Learn about the left navigation pane in the Dynamics 365 Connected Store public preview web app ms.author: labryan ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: Find your way around the Dynamics 365 Connected Store public preview web app ms.reviewer: v-brycho
+---

-# Find your way around the Dynamics 365 Connected Store web app
+# Find your way around the Dynamics 365 Connected Store public preview web app

 The Microsoft Dynamics 365 Connected Store public preview web app includes a left navigation pane that you can use to access the various pages in the app.